gbellocchi/richie-docs/source/richie-toolchain/sld.rst

   and the outer platform.

 -------------------
-System Optimization
+System optimization
 -------------------
-.. _richie_toolchain_root_sld_optimization:
+.. _richie_toolchain_sld_optimization:

 This phase performs the specialization of the platform parts to meet the requirements of the integrated workload.
-The outcome consists of a specialized and optimized *Accelerator-Rich HeSoC*.
+The outcome consists of a specialized and optimized *accelerator-rich HeSoC*.
 Similarly, this phase mandates a *platform specification file* with the HeSoC characteristics,

 .. code-block:: python